rjsaurav13/rjsaurav13/README.md

 - 🎓 &nbsp; Studying Information Science and Engineering at NMAM INSTITUTE OF TECHNOLOGY

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing App Development as hobbies/side hustles.